wso2-extensions/esb-connector-iso8583/docs/config.md

    <description/>
 </proxy>
 ```

->> NOTE : The jpos library is a third party library and jposdef.xml has the field definitions of standard ISO8583 messages.
-According to the field definitions, each ISO8583 message in XML format that comes from the Rest client will be packed and sent to the Testserver.
+>> NOTE : The ISO8583 connector uses the jpos library, which is a third party library that provides a high-performance bridge between card messages generated at point of sale terminals, ATMs, and internal systems across the entire financial messaging network.
+The jposdef.xml file has the field definitions of standard ISO8583 messages.
+According to the field definitions, each ISO8583 message in XML format coming from the REST client is packed and sent to the test server.

->> NOTE : For testing purposes, you need to have Java TestServer (which is a java socket connection that needs to listen on port 5010) to handle ISO8583 requests that come from the connector.
-Further, it needs to generate responses by changing the relevant response fields and sending the responses back to the connector.
-You can try the connector with the sample Java server program that is provided in https://github.com/wso2-docs/CONNECTORS/tree/master/ISO8583/ISO8583TestServer (If You send the ISO8583 request with header value from the connector, Update the iso87ascii.xml file with relevant headerLength in the sample Java server program).